 Overview of via files

-Via files are plain text files that allow you to specify ELF file converter command-line arguments and options.
+Via files are plain text files that allow you to specify assembler command-line arguments and options.

 Typically, you use a via file to overcome the command-line length limitations.
 However, you might want to create multiple via files that: